shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 <details>
 <summary>Here’s how to handle that correctly.</summary>

 * Core Principle: You Cannot Revoke Existing Rights: The most important principle to remember is that you cannot unilaterally revoke rights that have already been granted under a specific license version.
-A Licensee who has already started a project using your VOD under Version 0.2, for instance, is entitled to continue their use under the Version 0.2 terms.
-You cannot force them to move to Version 0.3.
+A Licensee who has already started a project using your VOD under Version 0.X is entitled to continue their use under the Version 0.X terms.
+You cannot force them to move to Version 0.Y.

 * The Correct Approach: Dual-Licensing (or Multi-Licensing): The correct way to handle this is to offer the VOD under both the old and the new license terms, giving the community the choice.
 This is often called "dual-licensing."
-You are effectively saying, "This VOD is now available under Version 0.2 OR Version 0.3.
+You are effectively saying, "This VOD is now available under Version 0.X OR Version 0.Y.
 You, the Licensee, may choose which version's terms to comply with."

 How to Implement an Upgrade

-1. Host the New License Text: First, ensure you have customized and hosted the new version of **the License** (e.g., Version 0.3) at a stable, public URL.
+1. Host the New License Text: First, ensure you have customized and hosted the new version of **the License** (e.g., Version 0.Y) at a stable, public URL.
 2. Update Your VOD Indications: Go back to the location where you originally indicated that a VOD was available under the old license (e.g., the YouTube description, a pinned comment, a public spreadsheet, etc.).
 3. Clearly State the New Options: Update the text to reflect the new, dual-license offer.
 Make sure you provide links to *both* license versions.
    * Example Before:

-      > This VOD is available for reuse under the VOD Reaction License v0.2.
+      > This VOD is available for reuse under the VOD Reaction License v0.X.
-      > License Text: \[Link to your V0.2 license text\]
+      > License Text: \[Link to your V0.X license text\]
    * Example After:
-      > This VOD is available for reuse under EITHER the VOD Reaction License v0.2 OR the VOD Reaction License v0.3.
+      > This VOD is available for reuse under EITHER the VOD Reaction License v0.X OR the VOD Reaction License v0.Y.
 Licensees may choose which version's terms to comply with.
-      > License v0.2 Text: \[Link to your V0.2 license text\]
+      > License v0.X Text: \[Link to your V0.X license text\]
-      > License v0.3 Text: \[Link to your V0.3 license text\]
+      > License v0.Y Text: \[Link to your V0.Y license text\]
 4. Communicate with Your Community: It's good practice to announce this change to your community (e.g., on a stream, social media, or Discord).
 This helps avoid confusion and explains the benefits of the new version, encouraging them to use it for new projects.
 </details>